Habit, Not Hack: Asking Questions (Trainee)

 Assertiveness is not aggression.
 It's clarity with boundaries.

-Respect isn’t just for titles, it’s for your peers, too.
-And respectful requests still have room for assertiveness, especially when timelines, fairness, or data are involved.
+Respect isn't reserved for titles.
+It's for your peers, your staff, and the people you mentor.
+And respectful requests still have room for assertiveness — especially when timelines, fairness, or data are involved.

 Your Habit-Forming Reflection After Any Exchange